r1cc4rdo/pandemic/roles.md

 * Can perform up to 5 actions per turn, instead of the usual 4.

 ### CONTAINMENT SPECIALIST
-* When entering a city with 2+ cubes of the same color, removes 1 cube for that disease.
+* When entering a city with 2+ cubes of the same color, automatically removes 1 cube for that disease.
 * If multiple diseases have 2+ cubes, removes 1 from each.

 ### EPIDEMIOLOGIST